-Whether you’re an avid sky watcher or or just head out to catch the occasional meteor shower, there is a good chance you heard about last year's especially vivid “Christmas Star”, Jupiter and Saturn’s Great Conjunction on December 21st.
-The event made national news as the two planets haven’t been this close since the year 1623.
-What few people know is that conjunctions are fairly common between other planets and astronomical objects.
+Whether you’re an avid sky watcher or or just head out to catch the occasional meteor shower, there is a good chance you heard about 2020's especially vivid “Christmas Star”, the Jupiter and Saturn’s Great Conjunction on December 21st.
+The event made national news as the two planets hadn't been this visible from Earth since the year 1623.
+What few people know is that planetary conjunctions are fairly common between other planets and astronomical objects.
 They may not all be worthy of the title of “Great”, but these events are quite interesting regardless.
 You’ll be able to see two or more of these stunning astronomical objects — most of which are not usually visible to the naked eye — and their orbits will be so close together that they’ll appear within the same lens of a telescope!
 Want to know more?
 Pathloom’s Official Guide to Planet Conjunctions is here for everything you need to know about these astronomical wonders!

-Throughout January, we experienced seven conjunctions, including a rare triple conjunction of Mercury, Jupiter, and Saturn on January 10th.
-We witnessed six more in February, with so many more to come throughout the rest of 2021.
-Scroll down to the bottom of this page (or click here) for a list of conjunctions occurring throughout the remainder of the 2021 Calendar Year.
+Or, Scroll down to the bottom of this page (or click here) for a list of planetary conjunctions occurring throughout the remainder of the 2022 Calendar Year!